jfsql/DataAnalytics/docs/index.md

 Calculation of Percentage Change:
 For each country, we computed the percentage change in the average number of rooms per person between Degree 3 and Degree 1 zones.
 This percentage indicates the difference in housing quality (in terms of room availability) when transitioning from less urbanized areas (Degree 3) to highly urbanized zones (Degree 1).

+Data Modeling:
+As the datasets are for 19 years from 2005 to 2023, we created two lag features and split the data into training and testing parts for each dataset to better fit the models, including Ridge, Lasso, Random Forest, Gradient Boosting, Ada Boost, and SVR.
+We used MSE, R2, and AIC to estimate each model and MSE as the determinator to choose the best model and plot the results.
+Then we also used RandomizedSearchCV to do Hyperparameter Tuning to better adjust the parameters to fit the models and choose the best one.

 ## Visualizations